adrianskelton/Project1/README.md

 **Google Chrome** - The website was built and tested in google Chrome.<br>
 **TinyPNG Website** - Used to compress images so they load faster.<br>
 **Codebeautify Website** - Used to clean up css and html code<br>
+**Favicon Generator Website** - Converted PNG file that I made from the logo using photoshop and converted it into a favicon on website favicon.io<br>
+**Imagebb** - Website used to host images for readme

 ### Languages Used